pedroscaff/swaywsr/README.md

 You must provide a config file that is passed using the `--config path_to_file.toml` option.
 The `toml` file has four fields:
 - `icons` to assign icons to classes
 - `aliases` to assign alternative names to be displayed
-- `general` to assign the separator the default icon and the protected workspace ending char.
+- `general` to assign the separator, the default icon and the protected workspace ending char.
 - `options` to assign additional flags available in the cli interface.
 Replace hyphens from cli with underscores, e.g. `--no-names` would be `no-names` in the config file.

 You can configure icons for the respective classes, a very basic preset for font-awesome is configured, to enable it use the option `--icons awesome` (requires font-awesome to be installed).